newsbubbles/serper-batch-scrape-mcp/README.md

 #### Scraping a Single URL

 ```
-> Scrape this website and give me a summary: https://news.ycombinator.com
+> Scrape this website and give me the main content and important links: https://news.ycombinator.com
 ```

 ## API Details